Postgraduate Applications Centre (PAC)

 Postgradute Research Applications

-In making an EU or Non-EU application to full-time or part-time postgraduate research programmes, the candidate must consult with the appropriate School regarding the proposed programme of study, and must ascertain whether or not the School would be prepared to recommend his/her application to Academic Council.
+Before making an EU or Non-EU application to full-time or part-time postgraduate research programmes, the candidate must consult with the appropriate School regarding the proposed programme of study, and must ascertain whether or not the School would be prepared to recommend his/her application to Academic Council.
 Please click on the following link for information on - How to Apply

 For further information, please see our Graduate Studies page.